PierrunoYT/claude-3-artifacts/README.md

 # PierrunoYT/claude-3-artifacts

+## Important Update
+**New Version Available**: A new version of this project is now available at [https://github.com/PierrunoYT/claude-3-artifacts-2](https://github.com/PierrunoYT/claude-3-artifacts-2).
+Please note that the new version is currently under development and is not yet functional.
+We recommend continuing to use this version until further notice.

 ## Introduction
 **PierrunoYT/claude-3-artifacts** is an advanced React-based project that provides an interactive user interface for communicating with the Claude 3.5 Sonnet AI model.
 This application showcases modern web development practices, offering a seamless chat experience and real-time React code rendering capabilities.